reijjo/daylight/README.md

 ## Setup

-Run `npm run setup` at first to intall all necessary dependencies
+Run `npm run setup` at first to install all necessary dependencies

 -   If there is an error, check the `package.json` file and run the commands one by one that is under `scripts` and `setup`